-To this end, the Group has an ALCO which reviews on a monthly basis the non-credit and non-operational risk for each subsidiary, since asset and liability management is a vital part of the risk management framework.
+To this end, the Group has an ALCO which reviews on a monthly basis the non-credit and nonoperational risk for each subsidiary, since asset and liability management is a vital part of the risk management framework.
 The mandate of the Committee is to assess and approve strategies for the management of the non-credit risks of the Group, including interest rate, foreign exchange, liquidity and market risks.
 The primary tools currently in use are gap analysis, interest rate sensitivity analysis and exposure limits for financial instruments.
-The limits are defined in terms of amount, term, issuer, depositor and country.
+The limits are defined in terms of amount, term, issuer, depositor, country as well as interest rate gap buckets.
 Interest on financial instruments classified as floating is repriced at intervals of less than one year while interest on financial instruments classified as fixed is fixed until the maturity of the instrument.
 There were no changes in the Group's approach to managing its interest rate risk during the year.